In this guide, I will share a powerful guided meditation for productivity and focus. And I’ll explain why meditation helps with productivity.

-How To Use Meditation For Productivity
+Guided Meditation For Productivity And Focus

 1. Zen Meditation

-2. Simple Breathing Meditations
+2. Simple Breathing Methods

-3. Practice meditation in the morning
+3. Practise mindfulness in the morning

-5. Walking meditation
+5. Walking meditation to ground you

-Have you ever noticed that when you go for a walk you clear your mind.
-Then when you return to work you are more able to focus and get things done?
+Have you ever noticed that when you go for a walk you clear your mind?
+Then, when you return to work you are more able to focus and get things done?